Ronan-H/md5/overview.md

 ```

 ### Option: --test
+The testing of software is an important part of evaluation, and can also be use to drive the development of the project if the tests are written **before the code** (test-driven development).
 The purpose of this option is to demonstrate that the program can produce the correct MD5 hash of any input.
 As such, running the program with this argument supplied will run the MD5 algorithm against all 9 test files in *test_input/*:

 ```
 ronan@ronan-desktop:~/code/md5$ ./md5 --test